manifold-systems/manifold/manifold-deps-parent/manifold-tuple/README.md

 ## Inferred types

-Tuple types are managed behind the scenes.
+Tuple *types* are managed behind the scenes.
 You never directly specify them or even see them.
 They are always inferred using `auto` or `var`.
-The primary reason for this design is simply that tuple types tend to decrease readability where they are present and are generally inappropriate for APIs, particularly as method parameters.
+The primary reason for this design is that tuple types tend to decrease readability where they are present and are generally inappropriate for APIs, particularly as method parameters.

-Essentially, tuples are designed to group loosely related data items within private and internal implementation code.
-In the case of APIs, consider defining a record, class, or interface.
+Essentially, tuple expressions are designed to group loosely related data items in internal implementation code.
+In the case of public APIs, consider defining a record, class, or interface.

 ## Type equivalence